Behaviour Policy

 Responses to Behaviour

 All staff should consistently use the following approach when dealing with unwanted behaviours, throughout all times of the school day.
 The following may not apply to individual children, if they have a PSP (Personal Support Plan).
-Staff should always model the same school values that they expect from the children.
-Class behaviour sheets are in all classes so that all behaviour is recorded each day.

 Behaviour Response